fau-fablab/FabLabKasse/doc/FabLabKasse.shopping.cart_from_app.rst

 Workflow
 --------

+ - Fetch a random number from the appserver (e.g. 12345)

+    ``HTTP GET server/checkout/createCode``

- - Generate random number (12345), show as a QR code to the user (this is to guard against DOS or collisions with other people also sending a cart at the same time)
+ - show a QR code including this number to the user (this is to guard against DOS or collisions with other people also sending a cart at the same time)

  - User has his cart in the app, and pushes "send to cashdesk", scans code